All Episodes

 Sorry, Larry.

-Margaret Mitchell, homeless woman shot and killed by police.
+Margaret Mitchell, homeless woman, shot and killed by police.

-Uh Dwayne Nelson, hogtie.
+Dwayne Nelson, hogtie.

-I've handled the law of Los Angeles.
+Those were cases I've handled in Los Angeles.

 You can do the research.